-Exemplification Examples were written by the National Strategies for the then Secondary Framework for Teaching Mathematics.
+Older, but still with many useful examples – see these Exemplification Examples which were written by the National Strategies for the then Secondary Framework for Teaching Mathematics.
 The examples illustrate what students should be able to do within a particular strand of objectives by the end of each year.
 Examples are in the four categories number, algebra, statistics and geometry and include examples for Year 7, 8 and 9.
 There are many excellent examples here still relevant for KS3.

 Spot the mistake activities can make ideal lesson starters.